NuGet/NuGet.Client/docs/coding-guidelines.md

 #### Parallel tests

 By default all unit test assemblies should run in parallel mode, which is the default.
 Unit tests shouldn't depend on any shared state, and so should generally be runnable in parallel.
 If the tests fail in parallel, the first thing to do is to figure out *why*; do not just disable parallel tests!

-TODO NK - We should investigate, reenabling test parallelization.
+Issue tracking the re-enabling of the [paralelization](https://github.com/NuGet/Home/issues/8987) in the current unit tests.

 For functional tests it is reasonable to disable parallel tests.